 - Where it is – One to two inches inside the vagina.
 Located on the ‘front wall’.
 The same side as your belly button.

 - How to stimulate it yourself – Prop your butt up with some pillows, put on some water based lubricant, and slide your middle finger into your vagina, keep your palm down (almost like you are palming your clitoris) Your finger will naturally curve and you just need to move it around until you feel a rough patch of skin.

 - How to have a partner stimulate it – essentially the same steps as above.
 Have your partner use a ‘come here’ motion with their finger or a tapping motion.

 - The best sex positions to stimulate it – missionary with lots of pillows under your bum, from behind, and woman on top.

-The first thing we’ve got to do is understand the process of female arousal and realize that your G-spot is the last part of your body to join the sexy party.
-It’s not going to rise and shine nearly as quickly as your nipples or clitoris and unless your mind has been in the gutter and you’ve mentally gotten yourself really hot and bothered, chances are you’re not going to find your G-spot during a so-so sack session.
+Step 1 The first thing we’ve got to do is understand the process of female arousal and realize that your G-spot is the last part of your body to join the sexy party.
+It’s not going to rise and shine nearly as quickly as your nipples or the external part of your clitoris and unless your mind has been in the gutter and you’ve mentally gotten yourself really hot and bothered, chances are you’re not going to find your G-spot during a so-so sack session.